 Getting There & Around

 Lisbon Portela Airport is served by budget airlines Ryanair, Easyjet and Monarch, with regular flights from several UK and European cities, as well as by US operators and the Portuguese national airline TAP.
 Note that prices soar over school holidays – outside these times, there are some extremely cheap flights to be found.
 There are also good rail connections within Portugal, and out to Spain and beyond.
-Once you land your most affordable way of reaching the centre of town is the Aerobus, whilst for door to door service from the terminal to your hotel best to order an airport transfer.
+Once you land your most affordable way of reaching the centre of town is the Aerobus, whilst for door to door service from the terminal to your hotel best to order an airport transfer, which you can do via Book Taxi Lisbon.
+They have easy online booking and minivans (up to 7 people) and buses for larger groups.

 Lisbon Lux is a comprehensive guide (in English and Portuguese) to the best eating, drinking and sightseeing in the city (and despite the name, isn’t limited to high end options).
 NIT (New in Town) is a good guide to city trends for those who can read Portuguese, while Spotted by Locals is a nifty round up of new openings and happenings across the city, from an insider perspective.
 The tourist board website Visit Lisboa is a good place to come for info on getting around the city and its surrounds.